couchbase/docker/generate/resources/couchbase-edge-server/README.md

 This README will guide you through running Couchbase Edge Server with Docker Containers.

-[Edge Server](#) is a lightweight self contained alternative to Sync Gateway that securely manages the synchronization of data between [Couchbase Lite](https://www.couchbase.com/products/lite), other Edge Server deployments and [Sync Gateway](https://www.couchbase.com/products/sync-gateway) designed to run in environments where a full cloud deployment is not optimal.
+[Edge Server](#) is a lightweight self contained alternative to Sync Gateway that securely manages the synchronization of data between [Couchbase Lite](https://www.couchbase.com/products/lite), other Edge Server deployments and [Sync Gateway](https://www.couchbase.com/products/sync-gateway).
+It is designed to run in environments where a full cloud deployment is not optimal.

 For configuration references, or additional information about anything described below, visit the [Edge Server documentation site](#).